Carlos Correa Player Props: Twins vs. Cardinals

-The Minnesota Twins, including Carlos Correa (.262 slugging percentage in past 10 games, including zero home run), take on starter Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.
+The Minnesota Twins, including Carlos Correa (.282 slugging percentage in past 10 games, including no homers), take on starter Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Thursday at 7:45 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Cardinals.
+He had a hitless showing in his previous game (0-for-2) against the Cardinals.

 Carlos Correa Game Info & Props vs. the Cardinals